haskell/cabal/bootstrap/README.md

 # Bootstrapping cabal-install

 This utility is only intended for use in building `cabal-install` on a new platform.
-If you already have a functional (if dated) `cabal-install`, please, rather run `cabal install cabal-install`.
+If you already have a functional cabal-install, however old, then please instead run `cabal install cabal-install`.

 ## Bootstrapping on Linux